yixuanzona/ComfyUI-LTX2_ICLoRA-ImageEdit-V2V/README.md

 ### EditImage
 A standalone workflow for image editing and upscaling.
 It uses the QwenImageEdit2509(GGUF) pipeline together with SeedVR2 upscaling.
+( You can also swap in other model versions as needed.)

 ![WorkflowPreview](result/edit.png)